jlevy/og-equity-compensation/README.md

   - Hires #15 through #19: up to **0.3%–0.7%**
   - Hires #21 through #27: up to **0.25%–0.6%**
   - Hires #28 through #34: up to **0.25%–0.5%**
+- 🚧 It is very annoying that there is a typo in this chart, but the typo is from the original source.
+  We might [sic] this.
 - Keep in mind much of the above information is heavily biased toward early-stage Silicon Valley tech startups, not companies as a whole across the country.

 ### Negotiation tips

+🚧 Consider moving negotiation notes at the top of this chapter to the top of this section, or connect negotiations early on to the type of offer material presented.
+“This is all negotiable.
+We’ll disucss negotiation strategies later on in this chapter, but keep in mind that everything we present here could come up in your negotiations.”

-Companies will always ask you what you want for compensation.
-And you should always be cautious about answering.
+Companies will always ask you what you want for compensation, and you should always be cautious about answering.
-If you name a number that you’ll accept, you can be fairly sure the company won’t exceed it, at least not by much.
+If you name the lowest number you’ll accept, you can be pretty sure the company’s not going to exceed it, at least not by much.

 Some points on negotiating compensation: